astronomer/docs/software/deploy-dags.md

 These new workers execute downstream tasks of DAG runs that are in progress.
 For example, if you deploy to Astronomer when `Task A` of your DAG is running, `Task A` continues to run on an old Celery worker.
 If `Task B` and `Task C` are downstream of `Task A`, they are both scheduled on new Celery workers running your latest code.

 This means that DAG runs could fail due to downstream tasks running code from a different source than their upstream tasks.
-DAG runs that fail this way need to be fully restarted from the Airflow UI so that all tasks are executed based on the same source code.
+DAG runs that fail this way need to be fully restarted from the Apache Airflow® UI so that all tasks are executed based on the same source code.

 :::